pieroxy/conkw/doc/GRABBER_EMI.md

 ```

 ## Note on performance
-Those metrics are kept in memory and dumped in full on the hard drive in `$CONKW_HOME/data` every 10s at best.
+Those metrics are kept in memory and dumped in full on the hard drive in `$CONKW_HOME/data` every 10s at most.
 So it is clearly not meant to handle millions of metrics.

 Moreover, it is optimized to work on a fixed set of metrics.
 Adding a few metrics from time to time is fine, but adding a bunch of metrics every second is not where this grabber will perform best.